ankitects/anki-manual/src/getting-started.md

 Anki allows you to create different types of notes for different material.
 Each type of note has its own set of fields and card types.
-It's a good idea to create a separate note type for each broad topic you’re studying.
+It's a good idea to create a separate note type for each broad topic you're studying.
 In the previous French example, we might create a note type called "French" for that.
 If we wanted to learn capital cities, we could create a separate note type for that as well, with fields such as "Country" and "Capital City".